title: Usage and Beautification of Artitalk

 There are three solutions:

-Add an ID selector to the custom styles and make sure the custom styles are placed after the default styles.
+1. Add an ID selector to the custom styles as well, and make sure the custom styles are placed after the default styles.

-rule is used in a style declaration, this declaration will override any other declarations. -
+When using the !important rule in a style declaration, this declaration will override any other declarations.